AninditaBasu/AninditaBasu/docs/ui_kindle.md

 ### Improvements

--  Less time to browse the library: 3x more books than list view and 4x more books than grid view</li>
+-  Less time to browse the library: 3x more books than list view and 4x more books than grid view
--  More user control: Go to a bookshelf non-sequentially through pagination at the bottom</li>
+-  More user control: Go to a bookshelf non-sequentially through pagination at the bottom
--  Visual appeal: Bookmarks peeping from the books show current reading position rather than percentages</li>
+-  Visual appeal: Bookmarks peeping from the books show current reading position rather than percentages
 -  Less clutter:
-    -  Actions are moved to a hamburger menu on top</li>
+    -  Actions are moved to a hamburger menu on top
-    -  Most common action (Search) is separate, so needs fewer taps</li>
+    -  Most common action (Search) is separate, so needs fewer taps
-    -  Actions not relevant on a bookshelf page are removed</li>
+    -  Actions not relevant on a bookshelf page are removed

 ## Book-open page: Reading